MangelZabalaDevelop/RGS/README.md

 </div>

+For a detailed benchmark, watch our [YouTube video](https://youtu.be/jU9_fqLk5P4) demonstrating the RGS tool power in action.

 ## USER-FRIENDLY INTERFACE

 The **Report Generative Security Tool (RGS)** features a simple and easy-to-use graphical interface that allows users to: